 You will have read information that certain groups of patients are at increased risk from Covid-19 and this includes patients with Chronic Obstructive Pulmonary Disease (COPD).
 The best ways to look after yourself are to:

--Maintain social distancing or shielding as appropriate and follow the guidelines re handwashing and reducing the risk of infection in general.
+-Follow the guidelines re. hand-washing and reducing the risk of infection in general.